awinogrodzki/next-firebase-auth-edge/README.md

 ## Why
 Official `firebase-admin` library relies heavily on Node.js internal `crypto` library and primitives that are unavailable inside [Next.js Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).

-This library aims to solve the problem of creating and verifying custom JWT tokens provided by **Firebase Authentication**
+This library aims to solve the problem of creating and verifying custom JWT tokens provided by **Firebase Authentication** using Web Crypto API available inside Edge runtimes

 ## Built on top of Web Crypto API